vsurak/cursostec/bases I/Caso #1.md

    * The report should demonstrate clear data visualization and professional presentation.

 - Last date for reviews: Sunday 21st, September 2025
 - Last date to commit: Tuesday 30th, September 2025.
-Create a repository in github, it must include the diagram as a PDF file and the script file, also one readme.md with the instructions to run the report.
+Create a repository in github, it must include the diagram as a PDF file, the script file, the scripts for the stored procedures and the view, the postmal collection and the api source code.
+Also one readme.md with the instructions to run the report.
 Is expected to find commits during the 3 weeks from both members, by the contrary hard penalties will be apply.

 ---
 **Class Activities:**